frankshearar/Home/Package-Signatures-Technical-Details.md

 Package readers MAY impose more stringent requirements during signature validation.
 In the case of signed packages downloaded by a plugin, some steps below MAY be delegated to the plugin to fully or partially implement.
 1. [Determine if the package is signed](#DeterminationIfPackageIsSigned).
 If it is not signed, stop further validation.
-1. Verify that the package signature file entry is not compressed and has a regular file file type.
+1. Verify that the package signature file is uncompressed and a regular file.
 1. Verify that the package signature format is supported.
-    1. Decode the contents of the package signature file entry as a signed CMS.
+    1. Decode the contents of the package signature file as a signed CMS.
     1. Parse the signed CMS content as a properties document.
     1. Verify that the package signature format version as indicated by the `Version` property value is supported.
 1. Verify package integrity.
-    1. Verify that the hash algorithm indicated by the `Hash-Algorithm-Oid-Hash` property is supported.
+    1. Verify that the hash algorithm indicated by the _Hash-Algorithm-Oid_`-Hash` property is supported.
 If it is not supported, stop further validation and treat the package as unsigned.
     1. Compute a new hash using the same hash algorithm from step 4.i.
         1. Open a read-only binary stream for the package file.
         1. Compute a hash over the stream while accounting for package changes introduced by adding the package signature file to the package.
 For example:
             1. Exclude the package signature file's local file and central directory headers from hashing.
-            1. For each local file header after the package signature file entry's local file header directory header instead of hashing the value of the  central directory header field in the signed package, compute and hash the value for the unsigned package.
+            1. For each local file header after the package signature file's local file header, instead of hashing the value of the central directory header field in the signed package, compute and hash the value for the unsigned package.
                 * relative offset of local header
             1. In the end of central directory record, instead of hashing the values of the following fields in the signed package, compute and hash their values for the unsigned package.
                 * size of the central directory
                 * offset of start of central directory with respect to the starting disk number
     1. Verify that the expected and actual package hashes are identical.
 1. Verify primary signature validity and trust.
-    1. Verify that the signed CMS has one `SignerInfo`.
+    1. Verify that the signed CMS has exactly one `SignerInfo`.
     1. Check a `signature-time-stamp` attribute on the primary signature.
         1. If the timestamp exists, continue with the next step.
 Otherwise, store the local machine's current UTC time in variables `TimeStampLowerLimit` and `TimeStampUpperLimit` and continue with step 6.
         1. Verify that the timestamp hash in `TSTInfo.messageImprint` matches the hash of the signature to which the timestamp applies.
         1. Verify that the timestamp hash and signature algorithms are [supported](#SupportedAlgorithms).
-        1. Verify that the timestamp certificate satisifies [minimum requirements](#CertificateMinimumRequirements).
+        1. Verify that the timestamp certificate satisfies [minimum requirements](#CertificateMinimumRequirements).
-        1. Create an additional certificate store consisting of certificates in the `SignedData.certificates` collection.
-        1. Using the additional certificate store from the previous step, build a chain for the timestamp signing certificate with the `id-kp-timeStamping` EKU.
+        1. Using certificates in timestamp's `SignedData.certificates` collection, build a chain for the timestamp signing certificate with the `id-kp-timeStamping` EKU.
-        1. Verify the `signing-certificate` [[RFC 2634](https://tools.ietf.org/html/rfc2634)] or `signing-certificate-v2` [[RFC 5126](https://tools.ietf.org/html/rfc5126.html#section-5.7.3.2)] attribute.
+        1. Verify the `signing-certificate` [[RFC 2634](https://tools.ietf.org/html/rfc2634)] or `signing-certificate-v2` [[RFC 5126](https://tools.ietf.org/html/rfc5126#section-5.7.3.2)] attribute.
         1. Retrieve the timestamp's generalized time from `TSTInfo.genTime`.
         1. Retrieve the timestamp's accuracy.
 If the accuracy is explicitly specified in `TSTInfo.accuracy`, use that value.
 If the accuracy is not explicitly specified and `TSTInfo.policy` is the baseline time-stamp policy [[RFC 3628](https://tools.ietf.org/html/rfc3628#section-5.2)], use an accuracy of 1 second.
 Otherwise, use an accuracy of 0.
         1. Calculate the timestamp range using the lower and upper limits per [RFC 3161 section 2.4.2](https://tools.ietf.org/html/rfc3161#section-2.4.2) and store the limits in variables `TimeStampLowerLimit` and `TimeStampUpperLimit`, respectively.
 1. Verify primary signature validity.
     1. Verify that the signature algorithm is [supported](#SupportedAlgorithms).
-    1. Verify that the signing certificate satisifies [minimum requirements](#CertificateMinimumRequirements).
+    1. Verify that the signing certificate satisfies [minimum requirements](#CertificateMinimumRequirements).
     1. Verify signature validity (e.g.:  `SignerInfo.CheckSignature(verifySignatureOnly: true)`).
     1. Verify that the time range from `TimeStampLowerLimit` to `TimeStampUpperLimit` timestamp is entirely within the certificate's validity period.
 If the time range is entirely within the certificate's validity period, continue to the next step.
 Otherwise, the signature is invalid and package readers MUST ignore the signature.
 Package readers MAY allow subsequent use of the package as an unsigned package.
 For example, if a signed package has only an author signature and this step places the time range after the certificate's validity period, then the author signature validity has expired, and the package may be still be installed but only as though the package had no signature.
-    1. Create an additional certificate store consisting of certificates in the `SignedData.certificates` collection.
-    1. Using the additional certificate store from the previous step, build a chain for the signing certificate with the `id-kp-codeSigning` EKU.
+    1. Using certificates in the signer's `SignedData.certificates` collection, build a chain for the signing certificate with the `id-kp-codeSigning` EKU.
-    1. Verify the `signing-certificate-v2` [[RFC 5126](https://tools.ietf.org/html/rfc5126.html#section-5.7.3.2)] attribute, if present.
+    1. Verify the `signing-certificate-v2` [[RFC 5126](https://tools.ietf.org/html/rfc5126#section-5.7.3.2)] attribute, if present.
 1. If no failures have been encountered, treat the package as a valid signed package.

 ## References